GallVp/emgGO/docs/detectionTutorial.md

-# How to detect onsets/offsets?
+# How to Detect Onsets/Offsets?

 ## Contents: